proxmox/proxmox-backup/docs/tape-backup.rst

      For example, the value ``weekly`` (or ``Mon *-*-* 00:00:00``) will create a new set each week.

-     This balances between space efficency and media count.
+     This balances between space efficiency and media count.

      ..
 NOTE:: Retention period starts when the calendar event triggers.